We use time as a major excuse for not doing things.

 6. Become an early riser

-Set your alarm for 15 minutes earlier than you normally wake up so you can start your morning routine tomorrow.
+Set your alarm for 15 minutes earlier than you normally wake up so you can start a morning routine tomorrow.

 Comment on a blog you read regularly, or in a Facebook group you belong to.